Personal History of Breast Cancer or Other Cancers

 Personal history of invasive breast cancer

-Women diagnosed with breast cancer have a higher risk of getting a new breast cancer than women who’ve never had breast cancer [267-270].
+Women who’ve had breast cancer in the past have a higher risk of getting a new breast cancer than women who’ve never had breast cancer [294-295].

 A new breast cancer is called a second primary breast cancer.
-Unlike a return of the first breast cancer, a second primary tumor is a new cancer unrelated to the first.
+Unlike a recurrence (a return of the first breast cancer), a second primary tumor is a new cancer unrelated to the first.

 Inherited gene mutations and risk of a second primary breast cancer

-If you have a BRCA1, BRCA2 or other inherited gene mutation that increases the risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women.
+If you have a BRCA1, BRCA2 or other inherited gene mutation linked to an increased risk of breast cancer, you may have a higher risk of a second primary breast cancer compared to other women [32,207-211,296].

-Your health care provider can discuss any risk-lowering options that may be right for you.
+Your health care provider can discuss risk-lowering options that may be right for you.

 Surgery for first breast cancer and risk of a second primary breast cancer

-Women treated with mastectomy for their first breast cancer can only get a new cancer in the other breast (except in rare cases).
+Except in rare cases, women treated with mastectomy for their first breast cancer can only get a new cancer in the contralateral (opposite) breast.

 After either type of surgery, the risk of a second breast cancer increases over time.